LiberteI/piano-log/README.md

 ## Design Principles

-- Markdown logs are human-readable and easy to maintain.
+- Markdown logs are the source of truth.
-- JSON output is machine-readable and easy for other projects to consume.
-- GitHub is the source of truth for the practice history.
+- Git provides version control for the practice history.
+- JSON export is only for practiced-day data.
-- The portfolio website is only a consumer of generated data.
+- The portfolio website is only a consumer.
-- The project stays intentionally simple and avoids unnecessary complexity.
+- The repository stays intentionally simple.

-## Future Direction
+## Scope

-Possible small extensions:

-- streak calculation
-- total practice days
-- recent session summary
-- GitHub Actions automation

-The scope will stay focused on lightweight logging and data generation.
+The scope of this repository is intentionally narrow:

+- store piano logs in version control
+- export practiced-day JSON